fifthidea/sub/README.md

 - `sni` is a domain that resolves to at least one Iranian IPv4 or IPv6 address.
 - `sni` is a domain ending in `.ir`.

-> for `sub/ir-actual.txt`, only atleast one condition for the `server` parameter should be met.
+> For `sub/ir-actual.txt`, only atleast one condition for the `server` parameter should be met.

 > Domains are resolved using Cloudflare/Google/Quad9 domain name servers.

 #### `ir-range.txt`

-Cotanins IR IP-Ranges in CIDR format \
+Contains IR IP-Ranges in CIDR format \
 Used as a fallback if APNIC and IPDeny fail to fetch IR IP-Ranges. \
 Downloaded from: https://www.ip2location.com/free/visitor-blocker